 In 1994, the news heralded the world's first "wedding in cyberspace," and my prepubescent imagination really went crazy.
 The future is now, and it's amazing, I thought, I never have to worry about touching a girl in real life.
 Never mind that the virtual reality of the time was nothing more than an exciting trip into a world of colored geometric shapes.

 The so-called "Information Age" really was about to change our everyday lives in countless ways, but headset-based VR went into the trashcan in short order, and "cyberspace" came to mean "the place you go to via a modem so you can find porn."
-Then cyberspace became a dated cliché, and the internet became a utility and a basic human right.
+Then cyberspace became a dated cliche, and the internet became a utility, and a basic human right.
 The thought of a wedding in virtual reality became, in retrospect, a dorky detour along the highway of progress.

 In case you haven't heard, VR is back.
 The consumer version of the Oculus Rift headset is due out next month, VR content is starting to proliferate, and the whole thing has suddenly become worth taking seriously again.
 It made me wonder if those people who got married in virtual reality were some kind of pioneers, or prophets.

 So I tracked them down.
-Monika Jo is still married to her husband Hugh, and she is still an evangelist for VR.
+Monika Jo is still married to her husband Hugh, and still an evangelist for VR.
 I asked her for her story, and she happily obliged.
 Our conversation has been edited for length and clarity.